Rancho Cordova, California: City government

-The City of Rancho Cordova has a council-manager form of government with five members elected to the council, one of whom serves as mayor each year.
+The City of Rancho Cordova has a council-manager form of government with five members elected to the council.
+Each year, the position of mayor is appointed to a council member, chosen by their peers in the city council.
 The mayor's post is thus simply that of "chief among equals for a time".
-As of December 2024, Rancho Cordova's mayor is Siri Pulipati, and Garrett Gatewood is vice mayor.
-The other Council Members are Linda Budge, David Sander, and Joe Little.
-Each Council Member represents a district.
+Rancho Cordova's mayor is Garett Gatewood, and Linda Budge is vice mayor.
+The other council members are David Sander, Joe Little, and Siri Pulipati.
+Each Council Member represents of the five districts.